 On January 1, 2016, the District entered into a new water lease agreement with HTC Golf Acquisitions, LLC (HTC) to lease nonpotable water to the golf course.
-The lease expired on December 31, 2018.
-Under the terms of the lease, the District would lease 300 acre feet of water annually to HTC at a rate of \$537.65 per acre foot, or \$1.65 per thousand gallons of nonpotable water drawn by HTC.
+The lease, as subsequently extended, expires on December 31, 2021.
+Under the terms of the lease, the District leases 300 acre feet of water annually to HTC at a rate of \$564.53 per acre foot, or \$1.73 per thousand gallons of nonpotable water drawn by HTC.